jdaniellhebert/aws_setup/README.md

 * You’ll notice that while relying heavily on @radek’s version of the install script in step 4, I did make a few changes.
 The biggest one is simply using the environment.yml file in the fastai repo to create a “fastai” environment and install all the required packages for the course from it.

-* bThis is for setting up a persistent EC2 instance.
+* This is for setting up a persistent EC2 instance.
 If you are into saving $$$ and want to see how to get things working with spot instances, see @radek’s posts mentioned above.
 I purposely decided to go with using persistent images (for the time-being at least) because it was much more straight-forward to get operational quickly.
 The scripts are more generic and will allow you to completely avoid having to log into AWS to be operational.

 * This is a work in progress so please feel free to post recommendations and submit pull-requests if you got ideas on how to improve.